GO-TO CHOICE FOR BUSY PROFESSIONALS

 Get Your Visa

-Once your paperwork is submitted, you get to sit back and relax while we double check your paperwork to ensure everything is correct and procure your business visa.
+Once your application is submitted, you get to sit back and relax.
 We'll always communicate the status of your travel documents, so you don't have to worry!

 China Business Visa Requirements & Documents

-Although U.S. and Canadian citizens can apply for apply for a 10-year visa, if they’re expecting to take multiple business trips over an extended period, the length of each individual stay is still determined by the Chinese Consulate.
+U.S. citizens can apply for apply for a 10-year visa.
 The Consulate typically allows stays of 30 to 90 days, with validity starting on the day the visa is issued.

-You’ll need a valid passport with at least one blank visa page.
-Depending on the length of your visa request, you passport must be valid for six to 12 months from date of travel.
+You’ll need a valid passport with at least two blank visa pages.
+Your passport must be valid for six months from date of travel.

-Passport photo services are available from the post office, Walgreens and other locations.
-Photos must be taken within the last six months, have a white background, have you facing forward (without glasses) and measure 2 inches by 2 inches square.
+The visa photo is submitted electronically into the questionnaire form.
+The photo must be taken within the last six months, have a white background, and have you facing forward (without glasses).

-Make and submit a copy of the information page found in your passport.
+A copy of the information page in your passport is required.

 Business visas require a letter from a Chinese agency or the person or company with which you’ll be conducting business while in China.
-The letter must have an official stamp at the bottom, known as a chop.
+The letter must have an official stamp at the bottom, known as a chop, and a signature from the representative.

 A number of additional requirements apply to former citizens of China, Hong Kong, Macao and Taiwan.

 All required documents are then submitted to the Chinese Consulate for approval.
 Turnaround time varies, with expedited services available for speedier authorization.
-Speedier authorization is also likely if you ensure the application is filled out perfectly, keeping your answers short and directly to the point, and refrain from mentioning any planned travel to Tibet.
+Speedier authorization is also likely if you ensure the questionnaire is filled out correctly and all required documents are uploaded.

 Why Choose Swift?